rmartinho/flamingdangerzone/_posts/travel/2015-06-13-hitchhiking-ii.markdown

 Sometime around eleven the morning after we went to the hitchhiking spot and got our thumbs out again.
 The spot was right before the bridge leading out of town and had ample space for cars to stop and pick us up.

+We got a ride in about half an hour.
+The driver stopped by the wayside some hundred metres past us, and we didn't notice until some gardeners nearby called us out and pointed at the stopped car.

+---

+*This guy has been silent for the whole ride.
+If he doesn't want to talk, I guess I'll